Skip to main content

 Nested search example

-You can search through nested values using dot notation, array notation, or by defining a per-key getFN function.
-It is important to note that the path has to point to a string, otherwise you will not get any results.
+You can search through nested values using dot notation, array notation, or by defining a per-key getFn function.

-Example with Dot Notation:
+Example with dot notation:

 const list = [